ricardojoserf/SharpNado/README.md

 Repository to link to the tools or implementations related with malware I will be writting in C#:

+- [FakeRebootAlert](https://github.com/ricardojoserf/FakeRebootAlert): Simple Windows Forms App to deceive users into rebooting the system upon login

 - [GetModuleHandle](https://github.com/ricardojoserf/GetModuleHandle): GetModuleHandle implementation in C# using only NtQueryInformationProcess by walking the PEB in 32-bit or 64-bit processes

-- [GetModuleHandleRemote](https://github.com/ricardojoserf/GetModuleHandleRemote): GetModuleHandle implementation in C# for remote processes using only NTAPIs.
+- [GetModuleHandleRemote](https://github.com/ricardojoserf/GetModuleHandleRemote): GetModuleHandle implementation in C# for remote processes using only NTAPIs

 - [GetProcAddress](https://github.com/ricardojoserf/GetProcAddress): GetProcAddress implementation in C# using only NtReadVirtualMemory by walking the PEB in 32-bit or 64-bit processes